Frequently Asked Questions

 What type of recreation programs do you have and will someone bring my loved one to programs?

 We have a variety of recreation programming including bingo, card and board games, Happy Hour, reminiscing programs, chair dancing, sing-a-longs, crafts, and sporty games like floor hockey, bowling, balloon volleyball and shuffleboard.
 The recreation team will go to each unit to ask residents if they would like to participate and will porter them to the activity if assistance is required.
 We also host many bigger events such as the Olympics, our Summer Carnival, Remembrance Day services, and our Hallowe’en party.
-Visitors are welcome to attend any program with the resident but must currently always keep their mask on.
+Visitors are welcome to attend any program with the resident.

 Are there church services available and/or can my minister or priest visit me?

 Our recreation team arranges a number of services each month with churches in the community.
 The team also offers Fellowship hours and gospel sing-a-longs in their monthly programming.
-Your own minister or priest is welcome to visit the facility in accordance with current visitation protocols.
+Your own minister or priest is welcome to visit the facility.
 If communion is going to be provided, please ensure that he/she is aware of any diet restrictions for the resident.
 This would be important for any resident on a minced or pureed diet and/or for those that require thickened fluid consistencies.